 Students can be involved in the two student councils that operate at the school where students can voice their concerns or opinions and have issues addressed by staff or administration.
 Parents have the opportunity through Parents and Citizens Association meetings held monthly to raise their concerns or have input into the shape and strategic directions of the school.
 School captains and the Student Council executive are active members and attend these P&C meetings to voice the concerns of students.
-Staff has the opportunity through staff meetings to input into the strategic decisions of the school.
-Issues are discussed and addressed in this forum.
+Staff have the opportunity through staff meetings to input into the strategic decisions of the school.
+Issues are discussed and addressed in this forum, as well as at Leadership Team meetings and Faculty meetings.